oskardudycz/event-driven.io/content/posts/2023-06-23--removability_over_maintainability/index.en.md

 The critical thing here is to make teams accountable for their decisions.
 Let them fail and recover but face the consequences of bad choices.
 As long as we have a log of decision-making and constantly evaluating them, we can learn from them and survive.

 **Getting back to the diversity mentioned by Donella Meadows.** We intended to increase the diversity of the decision-making, but by forcing all teams to fit the same process, we achieved the opposite.
 By that, we decreased the chance of our system to survive.
+Diversity is critical, giving us more options to evolve and pivot.
+[Aaron Stannard called it optionality](https://www.youtube.com/watch?v=yV97QwC5gnE), and that's a good name; we're increasing the number of options we have.

 **What if we let teams do what they wanted, creating an unmaintainable mess but reaching adoption?** Then that'd be a decent problem to have.
 Jokes aside, how would I deal with that?

-**I think that we should optimise not for maintainability but _removability_.** If our system is built in a way that we can relatively easy to remove pieces from it, then we can drop bad ideas and new with new ones.
+**I think that we should optimise not for maintainability but _removability_.** If our system is built in a way that we can relatively easy to remove pieces from it, then we can drop bad ideas and move with new ones.
 Also, by accident, we're getting a system that's easier to maintain.
+[Greg Young said](https://www.youtube.com/watch?v=Ed94CfxgsCA):

+> One of beautiful things about deleting code its allows you to change your mind

 [That's why I like CQRS.](/en/cqrs_facts_and_myths_explained/) By introducing business-focused vertical slices, we're allowing them to be diverse and easier to remove.
 Each slice can represent a different feature and be implemented differently (if needed).
 That increases the likelihood of surviving unpredictable scenarios and pivoting our product and design decisions.
 Of course, CQRS won't solve it all.
-I'm showing it as an example solution for a technical approach.
+I'm using it as an example solution for a technical approach.

 **The most important is to ensure that our delivery process matches our product phase and organisation structure.** [Conway's law](https://en.wikipedia.org/wiki/Conway%27s_law), of course.
 We also should embrace that our business will evolve, the industry will change, and we need to continuously adapt our organisation and approach to changing reality.

-Uber started with the attitude never to refactor but add new versions.
+Uber started with the attitude to never refactor but add new versions.
 Then they [pivoted to domain-oriented architecture](https://www.uber.com/en-PL/blog/microservice-architecture/).
 Amazon Prime started with a serverless approach, then they [centrailised part of their system into micro-services](https://www.primevideotech.com/video-streaming/scaling-up-the-prime-video-audio-video-monitoring-service-and-reducing-costs-by-90).
-And those are good examples of the evolutionary process.
+And those are good examples of the evolutionary processes.

 **We're making the most significant decisions when we're dumbest.** We don't know our domain, and we don't know the tech stack, yet we're trying to guess the best option and present it as wise architecture decisions.
 We should embrace that we're not that smart and help ourselves to make mistakes and learn from them.
 The model way is not always the best approach for our current situation.